David Kui Kong Young

 David Kui Kong Young (December 5, 1916 – December 29, 2012) was a Chinese boxer.
-Kui Kong Young was undefeated in his first 6 fights with a record of 4-0-2.
+His career W-L-D record was 70-17-12.

 Kui Kong Young fought Jackie Wilson in two straight fight in Australia.
-Kui Kong Young lost both fights.
+Young lost both fights.
 The first fight he lost by DQ.
 The second fight he lost by decision.
-Kui Kong Young fought Little Dado three times.
-The first fight Kui Kong Young won by decision at the Honolulu Stadium.
+Young fought Little Dado three times.
+The first fight Young won by decision at the Honolulu Stadium.
 The second fight David won again by decision at the Honolulu Stadium.
-The third fight was for the World Bantamweight Title only recognized by the Hawaiian Territorial Boxing Commission and David won again this time by TKO at the Honolulu Stadium.
-Kui Kong Young defended the World Bantamweight Title against Manuel Ortiz.
-Ortiz won by split decision in Honolulu, Hawaii.
+The third fight was for the World Bantamweight Title only recognized by the Hawaiian Territorial Boxing Commission and Young won again this time by TKO at the Honolulu Stadium.
+Young defended the World Bantamweight Title against Manuel Ortiz, who won by split decision in Honolulu, Hawaii.